zoyron/cpp-fun/README.md

 # cpp-fun
-Here in this repo I will be adding some c++ codes that i wrote for fun.
+Here in this repo I will be adding some c++ codes that i wrote while practising.